Private Wasserstein Distance: Additional experiments

 We consider exactFed as the ground truth since it precisely calculates the marginal contribution of adding model parameters from one party by considering all subsets, for example, $2^N$ for $N$ parties.
 In previous quantitative comparisons, we found that the Wasserstein distances computed by Fedwad and our method have trivial differences with Gaussian noises.
 Shapley-based approaches provide marginal contributions, thus illustrating proportional contributions.
-On the other hand, FedBary and TriangleWad provide absolute values, so we normalize them to ensure all values fall within the range $[0,1]$.Overall, Wasserstein-based approaches offer distributional views with correct contribution topology.
+On the other hand, FedBary and TriangleWad provide absolute values, so we normalize them to ensure all values fall within the range $[0,1]$.
+Overall, Wasserstein-based approaches offer distributional views with correct contribution topology.
 For case (1), all client contributions are identical due to identical distributions.
 Case (2) and Case (3) resemble exactFed, while others are more sensitive.
 Due to computational methods, our approach is more sensitive to features, resulting in wider differences in contribution levels.
-MR and our method follow the same topology as exactFed, whereas other approximated approaches are completely wrong in this case, e.g. Party 5, with the most noise, has the highest contribution.
-We also present the evaluation time of various algorithms in Appendix.
+MR and our method follow the same topology as exactFed, whereas other approximated approaches are completely wrong in this case, e.g. Party 5, with the most noise, has the highest contribution score.
+We also present the evaluation time of various algorithms.
+Our approach provide a linear complexity w.r.t to the number of clients, as the evaluation of each client is independent.